Off into virtual worlds

 In the biosphere of MOSAAIK, kibitzes stop to discover herbs and flowers.

-Further on into the earth's interior, to the hot magma currents, to experience earth history in fast motion
+Further on into the earth's interior, to the hot magma currents, to experience earth history in fast motion (Picture above)

 Almost reaching the end of the tour: Finally, a stroll through the atmospheric LRZ Christmas market with its pretty huts.
 The lights are already burning on the Christmas tree